 , and in a form and quantity the body can absorb.
 While the exact ratio also varies from person-to-person, supplying your body with building blocks in about the right amount is key.
 For the athlete interested in how SaltStick Caps can help maintain electrolyte levels during training, we provide a complete suggested usage guide here: Training with SaltStick Capsules

 Outside of training and racing, magnesium can be obtained naturally.

 Athletes can meet their daily magnesium needs by including foods rich in magnesium content.
 These include:

 - Whole grain bread (85 mg per serving)

 - Broccoli (30 mg per serving)

 Other great options include Brazil nuts, bananas, peanuts and other legumes.
 If you’re an endurance athlete in the midst of heavy training, you’re likely consuming far more than 1,800 calories per day.
 As long as you include mid-sized portions of the foods listed above, you’re likely meeting your magnesium needs.
-For inspiration, check out our recent post about how to include five magnesium-filled foods into your diet.
 Later this week, we’ll share some delicious recipes to help you get optimal amounts of magnesium!